dgurudot/tg/HELP-INSIGHTS.md

 # **Insights**

-Diplays account insights as given below:
+Displays account insights as given below:
   - **Allocation Value:** Bubble chart showing current value of each position in potfolio
   - **Value %:** Pie chart showing % value of each position in portfolio.
   - **Cost:** Pie chart showing cost allocation to each position in portfolio.